The Century’s Best Holiday Campaigns

 He began as a coloring book character created by a copywriter as a “promotional gimmick,” but he became one of the most recognizable symbols of Christmas, second only to St. Nick himself.

-Rudolph, the Red-Nosed Reindeer—indeed the most famous reindeer of all—was born when Montgomery Ward’s marketing team decided to create their own coloring book to give away to customers, instead of buying a different coloring book to give away every year.
-It’s a great reminder that creative direction can be the bright red nose that guides the marketing team to sleigh the competition.
+Rudolph the Red-Nosed Reindeer—indeed the most famous reindeer of all—was born when Montgomery Ward’s marketing team decided to create their own coloring book to give away to customers, instead of buying a different coloring book to give away each year.
+It’s a great reminder that creative direction can be the bright red nose that guides your marketing team to sleigh the competition.
 And the rest, as they say, is history.

 World War II followed on the heels of the Great Depression.
 Even though advertising was beginning to recover, the war influenced the tone and messaging of most ad campaigns, even during the holidays.